 The above-mentioned issues could be solved.
 The overarching idea is that we need to create awareness and culture on this topic at 360 degrees.
 Starting from police officers to forensic analysts, judges, prosecutors, attorneys, up to politicians and the general public.
 These issues should be solved both down and up the chain of command.

-Once digested that video evidence should not be taken for granted, but should be handled scientifically and with care, we would need to create awareness programs for all the parts of the judicial system.
-It’s not needed, nor recommended, that all police officers, attorneys, and judges became forensics experts, but it’s essential to create a cultural basis where everybody understands the importance and sensitivity of video.
+Once digested that video evidence should not be taken for granted, but should be handled scientifically and with care.
+We would need to create awareness programs for all the parts of the judicial system.
+It’s not needed, nor recommended, that all police officers, attorneys, and judges became forensics experts.
+However, it’s essential to create a cultural basis where everybody understands the importance and sensitivity of video.

 What are the main points?